maxzhang666/Stars/README.md

 *   [Sanster/IOPaint](https://github.com/Sanster/IOPaint) - Image inpainting tool powered by SOTA AI Model.
 Remove any unwanted object, defect, people from your pictures or erase and replace(powered by stable diffusion) any thing on your pictures.

-*   [jianchang512/pyvideotrans](https://github.com/jianchang512/pyvideotrans) - Translate the video from one language to another and add dubbing.         将视频从一种语言翻译为另一种语言，同时支持语音识别转录、语音合成、字幕翻译。
+*   [jianchang512/pyvideotrans](https://github.com/jianchang512/pyvideotrans) - Translate the video from one language to another and add dubbing.

 *   [s0md3v/roop](https://github.com/s0md3v/roop) - one-click face swap